nivek750/threejs-plane-game/CONTRIBUTING.md

 ## We Use [Github Flow], So All Code Changes Happen Through Pull Requests
 Pull requests are the best way to propose changes to the codebase.
 We actively welcome your pull requests:

-1. clone and create your branch from `main`.
+1. fork and create your branch from `main`.
 2. If you've added code that should be tested, add tests.
 3. Issue that pull request!